-- 17. The State should continue to provide valuable assistance with the hope of joining a strong and equitable Transportation Climate Initiative (TCI) Program to reduce pollution and improve transportation options in communities throughout the mid-Atlantic region. - 18.
+- 17. The state should continue to provide valuable assistance with the hope of joining a strong and equitable Transportation Climate Initiative Program to reduce pollution and improve transportation options in communities throughout the mid-Atlantic region. - 18.
 State agencies should identify regulatory and policy mechanisms that encourage the development and use of low and zero emission technologies and fuels and provide recommendations for amendments. - 19.
-State agencies should expand financial incentives for purchase of zero emission vehicles (ZEVs) and installation of electric vehicle (EV) supply equipment (EVSE).
-Incentives should be structured to ensure equitable disbursement and deployment of EVSE in under-served communities and rural areas. - 20.
-MDOT should continue the expansion of 'Commuter Choice Maryland' Travel Demand Management programs to reduce congestion and emissions associated with commuter travel.
+State agencies should expand financial incentives for purchase of zero emission vehicles (ZEVs) and installation of electric vehicle supply equipment (EVSE).
+Incentives should be structured to ensure equitable disbursement and deployment of EVSE in underserved communities and rural areas. - 20.
+The Maryland Department of Transportation (MDOT) should continue the expansion of 'Commuter Choice Maryland' Travel Demand Management programs to reduce congestion and emissions associated with commuter travel.
 State agencies should seek partnerships that recognize employers and organizations for offering transportation benefits and creative program incentives to their employees. - 21.
-State agencies should identify and install charging infrastructure at State sites to support government owned vehicle electrification as well as identify fleet vehicles eligible for conversion that will meet legislative ZEV purchase requirements. - 22.
-The State should enact policies requiring the transition of diesel school buses to ZEV beginning as soon as possible with a full transition no later than 2040. - 23.
-The State should enact policies requiring the transition of all locally operated transit (LOT) passenger buses to ZEV beginning as soon as possible with a full transition no later than 2040. - 24.
-As a signatory of the Medium and Heavy-Duty Truck ZEV MOU, the State should work through the existing multi-state ZEV Task Force facilitated by the Northeast States for Coordinated Air Use Management (NESCAUM) to develop and implement a ZEV action plan for trucks and buses.
+State agencies should identify and install charging infrastructure at state sites to support government owned vehicle electrification as well as identify fleet vehicles eligible for conversion that will meet legislative ZEV purchase requirements. - 22.
+The state should enact policies requiring the transition of diesel school buses to ZEV beginning as soon as possible with a full transition no later than 2040. - 23.
+The state should enact policies requiring the transition of all locally operated transit passenger buses to ZEV beginning as soon as possible with a full transition no later than 2040. - 24.
+As a signatory of the Medium and Heavy-Duty Truck ZEV Memorandum of Understanding (MOU), the state should work through the existing multi-state ZEV Task Force facilitated by the Northeast States for Coordinated Air Use Management (NESCAUM) to develop and implement a ZEV action plan for trucks and buses.